supermario18/Mario-Kart-8-Repainted/README.md

 This pack designed for use with cafiine.
 I will provide instructions how to to use it at a later time

 Team
-EzioisAwesome56: project leader, music, whatever else
+ * EzioisAwesome56: project leader, music, whatever else
-Supermario18: member, help
+ * Supermario18: member, help

 credits
-Various things where taken from game banana, Credit will be given soon
+ * no credits yet